AlexPYgit/Projet-5/README.md

 # Get start #
+Clone this repository in your file.

+Launch the live server with your edit code for the html file rending.

-Clone this repository in your file. launch the server in the files root with the consol "cmd" of your computer with the command "node server.js" before try the website.
+launch the server in the files root with the consol "cmd" of your computer with the command "node server.js" before try the website.

 # control methode post#